rvoskamp/InfoCenter-Customizations-Demo/custom/README.md

 ## Overview
 InfoCenter supports **multiple** customizations by using a simple folder structure.

 Each folder within the *custom* folder will be presented to the client as a self-contained customization.
-The client will then retrieve the required resources from each folder and incorporate them giving them a consistent look and feel.
+The client will then retrieve the required resources from each folder and incorporate them, giving them a consistent look and feel.

-Since each folder can support one or many customizations, you should name it properly to quickly identify it's content.
+Since each folder can support one or many customizations, you should provide a name that helps identify its content.

 **IMPORTANT** The name must not contain any of these reserved characters: `Space` , `Comma` , `Slash` , `Period`

 ## Getting started
 InfoCenter allows customizations at both the client and REST API sides.
-To take full advantage this capability you should become familiar with JavaScript, JSON and Python.
+To take full advantage of this capability you should become familiar with JavaScript, JSON and Python.

 ### Contents
-We have provided a template to help with the initial experience.
+We provide a template to help with the initial experience.
 The contents will demonstrate what is currently available and serve as starting point for your future development.

-**Note:** Internally the folder name is referred to as *vendor*
+**Note:** Internally, the folder name is referred to as *vendor*

 **Files:**

 **sql.py** is a file is used to enable *vendor* access to custom SQL REST API module.
-Each additional *vendor* will have to be added manually to [sql.py](./sql.py) before it will work and will require a restart of the REST API
+Each additional *vendor* must be added manually to [sql.py](./sql.py) before it will work and will require a restart of the REST API
 ```
-    if vendor == "demo": #   Simple examples to to show what is capable
+    if vendor == "demo": #   Simple examples to show what is available
         from edocs.custom.demo.sql import GetCustomSQL
-#    elif vendor == "<FolderName>": #   Example how to add another vendor
+#    elif vendor == "<FolderName>": #   Example for how to add another vendor
 #        from edocs.custom.<FolderName>.sql import GetCustomSQL
     else:
         return "Not implemented",""
 ```

 **process.py** is a file is used to enable *vendor* access to custom Process REST API module.
-Each additional *vendor* will have to be added manually to [process.py](./process.py) before it will work and will require a restart of the REST API
+Each additional *vendor* must be added manually to [process.py](./process.py) before it will work and will require a restart of the REST API
 ```
-    if vendor == "demo": #   Simple examples to to show what is capable
+    if vendor == "demo": #   Simple examples to show what is available
         from edocs.custom.demo.process import GetCustomProcess
-#    elif vendor == "<FolderName>": #   Example how to add another vendor
+#    elif vendor == "<FolderName>": #   Example for how to add another vendor
 #        from edocs.custom.<FolderName>.process import GetCustomProcess
     else:
         return "Not implemented",""